best

 • Best appliance-style local hub: Hubitat Elevation C-8

-• Best dedicated Home Assistant upgrade path: Home Assistant Yellow
+• Best dedicated Home Assistant upgrade path: a Raspberry Pi 5 or mini PC running HAOS (the Home Assistant Yellow was discontinued in October 2025)

 Quick verdict